-Some local codes will specifically require the use of an air gap when installing a dishwasher while in other areas the codes have designated a high loop in the drain line as an approved alternative.
+Dishwasher venting can be somewhat confusing for the do-it-yourselfer.
+The best strategy is to follow whatever local code guidelines require for dishwasher venting.
+Some local codes will specifically require the use of an air gap when installing a dishwasher, while in other areas the high loop method is an approved alternative.

 It is important to check local building and plumbing codes before installing a dishwasher.
 In many cases, you can look on the website for your county’s building and safety department to find the code requirements.
-If you can’t find the information online or if you have any doubts call them and ask.
+If you can’t find the information online or if you have any doubts, call them and ask.
 It is also a good idea to read the manufacturer’s recommendations for installation.

-Air Gap Method
+The Air Gap Method

-High Loop Method
+The High Loop Method